 - "(b) If a provision of a premarital agreement modifies or eliminates spousal support and that modification or elimination causes one party to the agreement to be eligible for support under a program of public assistance at the time of separation or marital dissolution, a court, notwithstanding the terms of the agreement, may require the other party to provide support to the extent necessary to avoid that eligibility.
 Before the court orders support under this subsection, the court must find that the party for whom support is ordered is a dependent spouse, as defined by G.S.
 50-16.1, 50-16.1A, and that there are grounds for alimony under G.S.
 50-16.2 or alimony pendente lite under G.S.
 50-16.3. the requirements of G.S.
 50-16.2A regarding postseparation support or G.S.
 50-16.3A regarding alimony have been met." - Sec.
-14. This act becomes effective October 1, 1993, and applies to actions, claims, or motions filed on or after that date.
+14. This act becomes effective October 1, 1993, and applies to civil actions filed on or after that date.
+This act shall not apply to pending litigation.